Skip to main content

 1 credit course

-Prerequisite: Chemistry 30S and Pre-Calculus 30S or Applied Math 30S.
+Prerequisite: Chemistry 30S (Pre-Calculus 30S or Applied Mathematics 30S is recommended)

 Physics